 A student, parent or guardian may file a complaint of harassment, intimidation or bullying pursuant to Board policy.
 The complaint must be specific as to the actions giving rise to the suspicion of harassment, intimidation or bullying.
-Complete this form and submit to the building principal.
+Complete this form and submit it to the building principal.

-Person(s) involved
+Person(s)

-ilivolved
+involved

 Time and Place

-Specifically describe the cobullying.
-Continue on back if g rise to the suspicion of haras ssment, intimidation or
+Specifically describe the conduction Continue on back if necessary. act or incident(s) gi ving rise to the su uspicion of harassme ent, intimidation or bully ing

 Number of Such Incidents

-Target of the above-describe conduct
+Target of the above-described co onduct

 Student or Staff Witnesses

 Signature and Date

-=======================================
+:

 Response to complaint:

-Summary of Disposition (full eport attached)
+Summary of Disposition (full re port attached)

-Signature and
+Signature and Date